 Robert Sebia is a member of the firm’s Real Estate, Business and Trusts & Estates departments.
 His practice is focused on Real Estate, Municipal, Trust and Estates law.
 Prior to joining the firm, he served as a clerk for the Philadelphia District Attorney’s Office and the Cause of Action Institute in Washington D.C.

 In the zoning, land use and development arenas, Rob represents a wide array of clients including business owners, home builders, landowners, and developers.
 Rob is an integral member of the firm’s highly regarded Municipal Law Department.
-He assists in representing as a solicitor to the following municipal clients: Limerick Township, Upper Merion Township, East Whiteland Township, Douglass (Berks) Township, West Vincent Township, West Conshohocken Borough, West Norriton Township, Hatfield Township, and the Borough of Hatboro.
+He assists in representing as a solicitor to the following municipal clients: Limerick Township, Upper Merion Township, East Whiteland Township, Douglass (Berks) Township, West Vincent Township, West Conshohocken Borough, and Hatfield Township.
 Rob has expertise in handling all matters governed by Pennsylvania’s Municipalities Planning Code and handles subdivision and land development projects, complex ordinance drafting, open space planning and acquisition, negotiating intergovernmental agreements, and numerous other areas of the law that impact the firm’s respective municipal clients.

 As a member of the firm’s Trusts & Estates departments, Rob advises individuals and families in matters related to estate planning; wealth management; and the preparation of essential estate planning documents such as wills, trusts, powers of attorney, and advanced health care directives.
 In addition to Pennsylvania, Rob is a member of the New Jersey Bar.

 Rob received his Bachelor’s Degree in both History and Political Science from Wilkes University in 2013.
 He graduated from Temple University Beasley School of Law (J.D., cum laude, 2016).

 John Walko is a member of the firm’s Municipal Law, Real Estate Law, Medical Marijuana, and Criminal Defense departments.
 John serves as the Solicitor for Narberth Borough and the Montgomery County Recorder of Deeds, Deputy Solicitor for Upper Merion Township and East Whiteland Township, and assists with the firm’s other municipal clients.
 In addition, John’s practice includes the representation of developers, landowners, and tenants related to residential, commercial, medical marijuana, and institutional/religious land uses, sales, and agreements.